R-Ross414/compiler-construction-2020/Answers/practice-test-2/practice-test-2-answers.md

 ## Question 2: Concrete Syntax Tree

 The first page of [Trees](syntax-trees.pdf) shows how much of the concrete syntax tree can be built before discovering that a `;` is missing.
 The second page shows the concrete syntax tree for the corrected program.
+Thanks to Scott, I put a [corrected version](CST.pdf)

 ## Question 3: Abstract Syntax Tree